ecmwf/earthkit-data/docs/guide/sources.rst

   :param str dataset: the name of the ADS dataset
   :param tuple *args: positional arguments representing request dictionaries.
 Each item can be dictionary or
           a list/tuple of dictionaries
   :param request: specify the request as a dictionary.
-A list/tuple of dicts can be used to specify multiple requests. *New in earthkit-data version 0.18.0*
+A list/tuple of dicts can be used to specify multiple requests. *New in version 0.18.0*
   :type request: dict, list/tuple of dicts, None
   :param dict **kwargs: other keyword arguments specifying the request